-I undertake various other projects outside of school.
+I have also been involved in various other projects outside of school.
 I have been an assessment consultant for UNSWGlobal since 2006.
 In this role I write and review multiple choice test items for the International Competitions and Assessments for Schools.
 I also construct items for the National Assessment Program in Science Literacy.
-From 2010 I have been working with the University of Technology, Sydney (UTS) on designing and implementing their summer school programs for high school students in low socio-economic areas as well as UTS’ Inspire Science professional development program for science teachers.
+From 2010 to 2014 I worked with the University of Technology, Sydney (UTS) on designing and implementing their summer school programs for high school students in low socio-economic areas as well as UTS’ Inspire Science professional development program for science teachers.
 I have also worked with UTS on promoting their Remote Labs to schools.

 My qualifications include: Bachelor of Science and Bachelor of Education, awarded by the University of Sydney, and a Graduate Certificate in ICT in Education.